The Importance and Benefits of Conflict Management

 Now that we’ve covered the different conflict styles and how they each work, you need to know how to improve your conflict management skills.
 Keep reading for some effective methods of conflict management. 👇

 Strategies for Better Conflict Management

 To get closer to the middle of the continuum, managers must encourage debate and dialogue around ideas and issues.
-Such as, asking team members for feedback and encourage them to voice their ideas and opinions on various discussion topics.
+Such as asking team members for feedback and encouraging them to voice their ideas and opinions on various discussion topics.